ranpy13/go-start/README.md

 ### `.env` and `.env.example`

 You can store environment variables here.
 Not wired to anything automatically — you can plug in something like `github.com/joho/godotenv` if you need it.
+Now that I think about it, maybe that should have been included.
+Maybe, someday. todo: ??

 ### `logger/`